-Of interest were 2 research questions: 1) Who do beneficiaries believe is responsible for the outcome of coverage and payment decisions: themselves, the government, or health plans/third-party payors?
-2) How would this assigned responsibility affect the motivation to pursue a problem or issue as it relates to Medicare health plan coverage?
+The study investigated personal responsibility and health insurance choice, coverage, and payment to develop strategies for encouraging increased personal responsibility among Medicare beneficiaries.
+The study explored the relationship between personal responsibility and beneficiary willingness to navigate the healthcare system as guided by t wo research questions: (1) Who do beneficiaries believe is responsible for the outcome of coverage and payment decisions: themselves, the government, or health plans/third-party payors?
+(2) How would this assigned responsibility affect the motivation to pursue a problem or issue as it relates to Medicare health plan coverage?

-- The social psychological factors underlying personal responsibility as it relates to decisions about Medicare coverage and willingness to participate actively in health care decisions
+- The social psychological factors underlying personal responsibility as related to decisions about Medicare coverage and willingness to participate actively in healthcare decisions

 - The relationship between responsibility and choice of coverage, behavior, and decision efficacy